meetashar2-cmd/MauiApp1j/README.md

-# Smart Budget App
+# Smart Budget Application

-Smart Budget is a mobile application developed using .NET MAUI as part of my mobile technologies coursework at PSB Academy.
+Smart Budget is a mobile app created using .NET MAUI for tracking personal finances.

-## Project Overview
+## Project Description
-The purpose of this application is to help users track their income and expenses through a structured and user-friendly interface.
-The app demonstrates the use of modern mobile development tools and version control practices.
+The purpose of this application is to help users manage their income and expenses in an organised and easy-to-use interface.
+The app demonstrates basic mobile development concepts and page navigation.

-## Features Implemented
+## Implemented Features
-- Dashboard page displaying balance overview
+- Dashboard screen displaying balance overview
-- Add Transaction page
+- Add Transaction screen
-- Navigation between pages using Shell routing
-- Structured project architecture following .NET MAUI standards
-- Version control using GitHub
+- Page navigation functionality
+- Clean and structured user interface

-## Technologies Used
+## Tools and Technologies
 - .NET MAUI
 - C#
 - XAML
-- Visual Studio
-- Git & GitHub

-## Learning Outcomes
-Through this project, I developed a stronger understanding of:
-- .NET MAUI project structure
-- XAML layout design and code-behind connections
-- Navigation in mobile applications
-- Git version control and repository management
+- Git and GitHub

-## Author
+## Developer
-Your Name
+MEET ASHAR
 PSB Academy
-Module: Mobile Application Development